plambertULiege/tvcure/README.md

 \[4\] Lambert, P. and Bremhorst, V. (2020).
 Inclusion of time-varying covariates in cure survival models with an application in fertility studies.
-Journal of the Royal Statistical Society: Series A, 183(1):
+Journal of the Royal Statistical Society, Series A, 183(1):
 333-354. [*doi:10.1111/rssa.12501*](https://doi.org/10.1111/rssa.12501)

 \[5\] Lambert, P. and Bremhorst, V. (2019).
 Estimation and